 If you're interested in a rewarding career in information technology (IT), becoming an IT Support Technician is a great place to start.
 An IT Support Technician, also known as a Help Desk Technician, 1st Line Support or Technical Support Specialist, provides technical assistance to end-users who have problems with their computers or software applications.
-In this blog, we'll cover everything you need to know about the IT Support Technician role, including the skills required, what your duties could be, and the certifications that can help you succeed.
+In this blog, we'll cover everything you need to know about the IT Support Technician role, including the skills required, what your duties could be, and the certifications that will help you succeed in this field.

-Basically, an IT Support Technician is responsible for providing technical support both on-site and remotely to users who are experiencing computer hardware or software issues.
+Basically, an IT Support Technician is responsible for providing technical support both on-site and remotely through tools like TeamViewer, to users who are experiencing computer hardware or software issues.
 They may be tasked with troubleshooting issues, diagnosing various technical or software problems, and resolving issues with desktops, laptops, printers, and other devices.
-IT Support Technicians can work in a variety of industries, including healthcare, education, finance or for an IT support services company such as Computacenter.
+Support professionals can work in a variety of industries, including healthcare, education, finance or for an IT support services company such as Computacenter.

-What are the duties of an IT Support Technician?
+What is the role of IT Support Technicans?

 This may be a little difficult to answer as the duties of an IT Support Technician may vary depending on the specific company you work for, industry, or seniority level you've attained.
 However, here are some common duties and responsibilities an IT support technician should consider: